mayiwrite/mayiwrite.github.io/_posts/2024-12-31-prisoner-of-love.md

   <p class="poem-line">I am cuffed to the scent of our memories,<br>
-    After your glance made this free man into a refugee.<br> Your footsteps walking by, is the sweetest symphony,<br> Making my heartbeat align in its synchrony.</p>
+    After your glance made this free man into a refugee.<br> Your fleeting footsteps hum the sweetest symphony,<br> Making my heartbeat align in its synchrony.</p>

   <p class="poem-line">Oh my dear Jailor!
 Let this prisoner sin,<br>